-The next filter is Company keywords - it lets you target non-standard industries or a specialisation that a company may have.
-We’re looking through companies’ Details, About us or Information sections.
-You can also exclude keywords in this section, if you don't want certain types of prospects in your target group.
-To do that, you need to type the position name or any other keyword or a part of it with minus, e.g. “-junior”.
+The next filter is Company keywords - it lets you target non-standard industries or a specialization that a company may have.
+We’re looking through companies’ Details, About us or Information sections to look for those keywords.
+You can also exclude keywords in this section if you don't want certain types of prospects in your target group.
+To do that, you need to type the position name or any other keyword or a part of it with a minus, e.g. “-junior”.

-The next filters are Location, Company size, Finances - which lets you define the annual revenue of the company.
-Other than that you can filter by Technology, Page Rank and Year founded.
+The next filters are Location, Company size, Finances - the last one lets you define the annual revenue of the company.
+Other than that, you can filter by the companie's Funding, Company website and Year founded.
 Check out this article for further info.

 The first filters are Seniority level and Department, the only thing you have to do is tick the right boxes!

 Alternatively, you can use the Job positions filter, which allows you to pick search by a job title e.g. if you’d like to contact CEOs, type in “CEO” but use the full position name as well, “Chief Executive Officer”.
 Also, if you want to exclude some job positions you can write it with “ - “ before its name, e.g. “-assistant”.

 The next filters are Prospects keywords (which works pretty much the same as company keywords) and Max prospects per company, which will let you limit the quantity of generated prospects per company.
 This feature may help you to avoid targeting too many people from a single company and making it look like SPAM for them.

 After clicking the “next step” button, you’ll be transferred to the Prospecting step, where you’ll have 50 prospects generated by default.
 You can look through them (clicking on their name will let you see more details about them) and decide if they are close to who you’re after.